-One reason might be because it's hard to help someone if there's no easy solution.
+One reason could be because it's hard to help someone if there's no easy solution.
 But I don't believe God is telling us to eradicate homelessness, or any other major issue for that matter.
-Rather, I feel like he's saying it's our job to have COMPASSION for one person, regardless if we fully understand their pain or situation.
+Rather, I feel like he's saying it's our job to have COMPASSION for one, regardless if we fully understand his or her pain or situation.

 Compassion for one lasts way longer than a TikTok video anyway.